EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 Note that there are limited amounts of memory and cores available per user.
 Users do not have sudo permissions in the containers so you cannot install any system packages.

-Currently there is no access to GPUs.
-You can submit jobs to the EIDF GPU Service but you cannot run your notebooks on a GPU.
+There are no GPUs available in the Notebook Service.
+You can submit jobs to the GPU Service or connect to an interactive notebook session in an active GPU Service pod from this service.